-Designation of Class Number of Securities Held in Escrow or Subject to a Contractual Restriction on Transfer Percentage of Class Common Shares 373,149 2%
+Designation of Class Number of Securities Held in Escrow or Subject to a Contractual Restriction on Transfer Percentage of Class Common Shares 228,619 1.1%

-Computershare Trust Company of Canada is acting as escrow agent for all of the above securities pursuant to the terms of our employee bonus plan, employee share ownership plan and our key employee loan program.
+Computershare Trust Company of Canada is acting as escrow agent for all of the above securities pursuant to the terms of our employee bonus plan and employee share ownership plan.
 Under our bonus plan, one third of the Common Shares acquired pursuant to the plan will be released from escrow on the first business day in January in each of the third, fourth and fifth year after the date of acquisition.